Gerald Cranston's Lady: Plot

-As described in a review in a film magazine, wealthy Englishman Gerald Cranston (Kirkwood) makes a bargain with Lady Hermione (Rubens) to marry her.
+As described in a review in a film magazine, wealthy Englishman Gerald Cranston makes a bargain with Lady Hermione to marry her.
 Love is not to enter into the affair as he is marrying for social prestige and she to secure financial independence for herself and young son.
-Gordon Ibbotsleigh (McGrail), who loves Hermione, goes on a venture to Africa which unknown to him Gerald finances.
-Before going, Gordon taunts Hermione with being a purchased woman and endeavors to make love to her.
+Gordon Ibbotsleigh, who loves Hermione, goes on a venture to Africa which unknown to him Gerald finances.
+Before going, Gordon taunts Hermione with being a purchased woman and endeavors to have sex with her.
 Hermione respects Gerald and is jealous of the way her little son loves him.
 So she goes to the country.
-Angela (De La Motte), her cousin who loves Gerald, makes love to him and uses all her powers to win him, even following him to Paris in an airplane.
+Angela, her cousin who loves Gerald, has sex with him and uses all her powers to win him, even following him to Paris in an airplane.
 Hermione returns, realizing she has begun to love Gerald, but this is turned to disgust when she learns of his trip to Paris.
 She taunts him with it.
 Just then, a discontented mob from Gerald’s factories attacks him and he is badly beaten.
 Angela comes to Hermione and tells her that Gerald is true to her.
 When he is brought in the house helpless, Hermione, who has repulsed all of Gerald’s previous advances, tells him she loves him.
 She offers the entire fortune he has settled on her and the child in order to save him from threatened financial ruin.